GoogleCloudPlatform/functions-framework-dotnet/README.md

 left is to create a container image.
 [Check out the Cloud Run quickstart](https://cloud.google.com/run/docs/quickstarts/build-and-deploy) for C# to create a container image and deploy it to Cloud Run.
 You'll write a `Dockerfile` when you build your container.
-This Dockerfile allows you to specify exactly what goes into your container (including custom binaries, a specific operating system, and more).
+This `Dockerfile` allows you to specify exactly what goes into your container (including custom binaries, a specific operating system, and more).
+In the `Dockerfile`, you need to set an environment variable `FUNCTION_TARGET` to point to the target function to be invoked.

 If you want even more control over the environment, you can [deploy your container image to Cloud Run on